- ICH GCP

 - Adult person unable to provide informed consent because of intellectual impairment, any serious medical condition, laboratory abnormality or psychiatric illness

-- patient unable to receive at least one of the three regimens of the comparator arm (ICT).
+- Participant unable to receive at least one of the three regimens of the comparator arm.
 As in usual practice, physician has to verify the absence of contraindication to the use of the drugs, hypersensitivity, and to take into account the lymphoma history and previous treatment scheme used

-- Suspicion or clinical evidence of transformed lymphoma at enrollment by investigator assessment (e.g. very high SUV (regarding SUV of other lesions) in at least one lesion that was not biopsied, and discordant with SUV of biopsied lesion, LDH > 2.5 ULN in a context of rapidly progressive disease, etc. (Please contact the Sponsor to discuss any possible inclusion in borderline cases or any doubt).
+- Suspicion or clinical evidence of transformed lymphoma at enrollment by investigator assessment (e.g. very high SUV (SUV > 20 or double compared to SUV of other lesions) in at least one lesion that was not biopsied, and discordant with SUV of biopsied lesion, LDH > 2.5 ULN in a context of rapidly progressive disease, etc).
+Please contact the Coordinating Investigators / Sponsor to discuss such cases or if there is any doubt before considering enrollment.

-- Uncontrolled symptomatic pleural or serous effusion requiring urgent treatment within 48 hours (patients with controlled disease after adequate pleural/serous drainage and/or effective pleurX™ or similar system are eligible).
+- Uncontrolled symptomatic pleural or serous effusion requiring urgent treatment within 48 hours (participants with controlled disease after adequate pleural/serous drainage and/or effective pleurX™ or similar system are eligible only if control system is in place before randomization).

-- Uncontrolled symptomatic ureterohydronephrosis resulting in renal failure (patients with adequate management i.e. ureteral catheter or double J stent allowing renal failure control are eligible).
+- Uncontrolled symptomatic ureterohydronephrosis resulting in renal failure (participants with adequate management i.e. ureteral catheter or double J stent allowing renal failure control are eligible only if control system is in place before randomization).

 Study Plan